danieldiamond/gitlab-analytics/.gitlab/issue_templates/onboarding.md

 ## Tools & Access

-Goal: To help bring you, our new data analyst, up to speed in the GitLab Data Team's analytics stack as efficiently as possible, without sacrificing quality for speed.
+Goal: To help bring you, our new data team member, up to speed in the GitLab Data Team's analytics stack as efficiently as possible, without sacrificing quality for speed.

 - [ ] Manager: Add to Analytics API user.
 - [ ] Manager: Add to Stitch.